sccn/sccn.github.io/workshops/EEGLAB_2018_Pittsburgh.md

 [<span style="color: blue">Pittsburgh,
 Pennsylvania</span>](https://en.wikipedia.org/wiki/Pittsburgh), formerly
 known as Steel City now reinvigorated and home to important universities.
-Participants will be expected to bring laptops with Matlab installed so as to be able to participate in the practical sessions.
+Participants will be expected to bring laptops with MATLAB installed so as to be able to participate in the practical sessions.
 The tutorial workshop will introduce and demonstrate the use of the EEGLAB software environment and EEGLAB-linked tools for performing advanced